openhomm/specs/README.md

-# The unofficial Heroes of Might and Magic 3 scecification
+# The unofficial Heroes of Might and Magic 3 specification